 A possible option on some models is the installation of an icemaker.
-This option is possible only when the convection microwave/three burner hot plate has also been optioned.
 The icemaker operates on 120 volt electricity.
 If optioned, it would be installed under the three burner hot plate.
 For detailed information, consult the icemaker manufacturer Owner's Manual in the Owner's Package provided with your new coach.